stellar/soroban-quest/quests/3-reverse-engineer/README.md

 Alternatively, you could copy/paste the whole Result Meta XDR string and decode it using the `soroban` CLI to get the information you're after.

+#### 3. Decode the Contract ID

+With the `contractId` in hand, you'll need to figure out a way to decode that from its [base64 encoding][twitch-clip] into a `C...` address you can use and invoke.
+There are [multiple ways][sdk-encode-contract] to do that, and we've sprinkled _a lot_ of helpful links throughout this README, so we won't exactly spell it out here.
+That's all a part of the adventure!

 #### Sidenote About Reading Deployed WASM Binaries